 Miami, FL 33127

-Inspired by seasonal ingredients and a brillant chef talent, Alter has an ever changing menu to bring you a unique experience when you come.
+Inspired by seasonal ingredients and a brilliant chef talent, Alter has an ever-changing menu to bring you a unique experience when you come.
 This relaxing dining service can be found in the Wynwood neighborhood.

 223 NW 23rd St

 Bringing Brooklyn pizza pies to Miami, Lucali works to have the healthiest ingredients in its generations-old classic recipes.
 Aside from pizza, Lucali also serves calzones and a variety of salad choices.